woodstockcs/labs/calc/README.md

 {% next %}

 ## Divide and Conquer
 In this problem, you will be tasked with implementing a very simple command-line based calculator program.
-Your program will accept inputs like this (wherein underlined text represents user input):
+Your program will accept inputs like this, and output the result as a float:

 ```
 $ ./calc 4 + 5